bybr3nnan/bybr3nnan/README.md

 - 👋 Hi, I’m @bybr3nnan
-- 👀 I’m interested in learning HTML and Javascript
-- 🌱 I’m currently learning HTML
+- ✏️ I’m currently learning Japanese, Chinese, and Korean
-- 💞️ I’m looking to collaborate on nothing right now
+- 👥 I’m looking for people to practice speaking Japanese with me
-- 📫 How to reach me my Discord @bybr3nnan
+- 📫 How to reach me: Press "Contact" button on my website bybr3nnan.link
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I'm good at Minecraft
+- 🇯🇵 Fun fact: I love Japan

 <!---
 bybr3nnan/bybr3nnan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.